mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

 ## Generate JSONs with audio metadata from NRS flac files for a date range

-The following command generates JSON files  in the `json/nrs` directory only for files in  `gs://noaa-passive-bioacoustic/nrs/audio/11/nrs_11_2019-2021/audio` that iclude the file string NRS11.
+The following command generates JSON files  in the `json/nrs` directory only for files in  `gs://noaa-passive-bioacoustic/nrs/audio/11/nrs_11_2019-2021/audio` that include the file string NRS11.
 Logs will be stored in the `output` directory, for the specified date range.

 ```shell